Bringing the Decorative Arts Forward within Interior Design

-Pantelleria Designs has been in the Decorative Arts business since 1994.
-Among other schools and teachers, early on owner Ben Junta trained under the world renowned decorative painter George Zaffle through UC Berkeley.
+Pantelleria Designs has been in the Decorative Arts and Interior Design business since 1994.
+Among other schools and teachers, owner Ben Junta trained under the world renowned decorative painter George Zaffle, through UC Berkeley.
 Ben also studied color theory at one of the most historic art schools in the United States, The Cape Cod School of Art in Provincetown, MA.
-He also had stints studying at both the Santa Fe Art Institute, as well as the Vermont Studio Center.
-He then took these years of training and eventually offered his creative services to interior designers and private clients.
+He also spent time studying at both the Santa Fe Art Institute, as well as the Vermont Studio Center.
+He then took these years of training and first offered his creative services to interior designers and private clients.

 But this is an art form that truly stands the test of time, going back to the days of the Renaissance (Renaissance Paint History).
 Skilled craftsmen of that time trained for years under mentors until they were ready to go off on their own.
-The traditions have been handed down through the years and it is truly the responsibilty of true artists, artisans, interior designers, and architects to know how to bring these ancient arts into contemporary times.
+The traditions have been handed down through the years and it is truly the responsibility of true artists, artisans, interior designers, and architects to know how to bring these ancient arts into contemporary times.
 It is an exciting time to see the resurgence of artisanal hand painted finishes.
 They allow for a look and feel that no wall paper can truly ever completely capture.
 They keep the soul of art alive in the home or the commercial space in which they are used.
 Whether it is the new use of metallic paints or various plasters and modern stencils, the contemporary uses of decorative painting are truly endless.
-They can be dramatic or subtle and everything in between.
-It truly is an exciting time to be in this industry.
-We look forward to helping better educate designers, architects, and general contractors as to the infinite range of design possibilities offered with today's decorative finishes.
-For updates and examples of this new wave of decorative painting please subscribe to our newsletter below.
+They can be dramatic or subtle, and everything in between.
+It truly is an exciting time again for this industry.
+In this sense, as a designer and in the name of "specialties", along with his vast knowledge of art and art history, Ben deeply understands the history of the decorative arts, and how it is evolving in the current times, and how it may play a role in your home.
+As part of the whole interior design package it is important to be looking both back in time and forward by helping better educate other designers, architects, and general contractors as to the infinite range of design possibilities offered with today's always evolving decorative finishes.